eedp-2023/stones/README.md

 - Chris - Scrum Master

 # Running our Code:
-Run main.py to execute our team's code
+Run main.py to execute our team's code.
+The extra credit Monte Carlo pi estimation can be run from the mc_pi.py script.